mrcn04/Sync-Youtube/README.md

 **This is an early development Synced Youtube web app.**

-*I used Socket.io as web socket for TCP connection between server and client*
+*I used Socket.io as web socket for TCP connection between server and client.*

 It basicly let you to watch youtube videos synced with the people who is on the website.
-There is play and pause buttons and progress bar which synced with everyone.
+There is a play and pause buttons and progress bar which synced with everyone.

 As addition, I added a little chatbox which takes your username when the page loads.